blockside/arduinomylog-monitor/README.md

 ## Quick start

-* We assume that the previous project "ArduinoMyLog" was followed correctly, and that your IPFS daemon is running.
+* We assume that the previous project "ArduinoMyLog2" was followed correctly, and that your IPFS daemon is running.
 Check it:

 $ ipfs --version